TuneCore Review 2023

 What’s Included and How it All Works

-With TuneCore, you sign up for an account and when you’re ready to release music you can choose the plan you’d like to go with.
+With TuneCore, you sign up for an account and when you’re ready to release music you can choose from one of the TuneCore plans you’d like to go with.

 Once you’ve paid you’re able to start a new release project – whether it’s a single, an EP or an album.